-- We adopted out over 1,294 animals.
-This includes dogs, cats, birds, chinchillas, ferrets, guinea pigs, hamsters, other small animals, rabbits, reptiles, turtles, horses… we are truly an open admission shelter!
+- We adopted out over 1,344 animals.
+This includes dogs, cats, birds, rabbits, chinchillas, ferrets, guinea pigs, hamsters, rats, reptiles, turtles, and more!

-- More than 400 volunteers donated their time and energy to help us walk dogs, adopt animals, fold laundry, run events, and perform many other critical duties.
-Total volunteer hours amounted to over 10,500 hours.
-That’s the equivalent of about 5 full-time employees!
+- More than 380 volunteers donated their time and energy to help us walk dogs, adopt animals, fold laundry, run events, and perform many other critical duties.
+Total volunteer hours amounted to over 14,000 hours.
+That’s the equivalent of more than 6 full-time employees!